infinitymeme/mc-plugins-ap-java/README.md

 1. Press `Next >`.
 1. Press `Browse` to select the export destination and jar file name.
 This will most likely be in your `server/plugins/` directory.
 1. Press `Finish`.

+## Running and Testing Your Plugins

+While you can export the plugin jar files to any location, if you want your plugins to load into your server, you must place them in the `plugins` folder within the server directory.

+You can export and overwrite plugin jars while the server is running, then use the command `/reload confirm` in Minecraft to reload all plugins on the server.

+While you can use `System.out.println()` to send messages to the console, it is often more useful to use `Bukkit.broadcastMessage()` to send them to the chat so you don't have to tab back to the console.